oliviachang29/collab-by-design/site/external-posts/2020-04-02-tips-and-apps-to-design-meaningful-educational-experiences.md

 <li>Promote and model digital citizenship and responsibility.</li>
 <li>Engage in professional growth and leadership.</li>
 </ol>
-<p>It is important to note that different educational apps provide different levels of engagement —&nbsp; active, engaged, meaningful, socially interactive, and in the service of a learning goal.
+<p>It is important to note that different educational apps provide different levels of engagement —  active, engaged, meaningful, socially interactive, and in the service of a learning goal.
 If you want to make sure that an app is contributing to meaningful learning, you can ask yourself the following questions:</p>
 <ul>
 <li>Does the app ask the child to go beyond rote learning (a memorization technique based on repetition)?</li>
 <li>Does the app experience tap into the child’s personal history, activate prior knowledge of a subject, or build a rich narrative?</li>